-Fluctuations in our operating results, quarter to quarter earnings and other factors may result in significant decreases in the price of our common stock.
+Fluctuations in our operating results, quarter-to-quarter earnings and other factors may result in significant decreases in the price of our common stock.

-The market price for our common stock has been volatile, as the trading volume has fluctuated and may continue to fluctuate, causing significant price variations to occur.
-From when we became a publicly-traded company to as of December 31, 2022, the price per share of our common stock has fluctuated from an intraday low of \$1.42 per share to an intraday high of \$434.94 per share.
+The market price for our common stock has been volatile.
+From when we became a publicly-traded company to as of December 31, 2023, the price per share of our common stock has fluctuated from an intraday low of \$1.42 per share to an intraday high of \$434.94 per share.
 The market price of our common stock may fluctuate or decline significantly in the future.
 Some of the factors that could negatively affect the price of our common stock or result in fluctuations in the price or trading volume of our common stock include:

-- our ability to attract new customers and retain existing customers; - the timing and success of introductions of new products and services; - · rapid technological change, frequent new product introductions and evolving industry standards; - · variations in our quarterly operating and financial results or our projected operating and financial results; - failure to meet analysts' earnings estimates; - · publication of research reports about us, our Network Partners or our industry; - additions or departures of key management personnel; - · adverse market reaction to any indebtedness we may incur or preferred or common stock we may issue in the future; - actions by stockholders, including "activist" investors; - changes in market valuations of other companies in our industry, including our Network Partners and competitors;
+- our ability to attract new customers and retain existing customers; - the timing and success of introductions of new products and services; - rapid technological change, frequent new product introductions and evolving industry standards; - variations in our quarterly operating and financial results or our projected operating and financial results; - failure to meet analysts' earnings estimates; - publication of research reports about us, our Network Partners or our industry; - additions or departures of key management personnel; - adverse market reaction to any indebtedness we may incur or preferred or common stock we may issue in the future; - actions by stockholders, including "activist" investors; - changes in market valuations of other companies in our industry, including our Network Partners and competitors; - announcements by us or our competitors of significant contracts, acquisitions, dispositions, strategic partnerships, joint ventures or capital commitments; - increased competition from one or more large, well-established technology companies; - systems, data center, website and internet failures, breaches and service interruptions; - speculation in the press or investment community, including the short selling of our common stock;

-- announcements by us or our competitors of significant contracts, acquisitions, dispositions, strategic partnerships, joint ventures or capital commitments: - · increased competition from one or more large, well-established technology companies; - systems, data center, website and internet failures, breaches and service interruptions; - speculation in the press or investment community, including the short selling of our common stock; - changes or proposed changes in laws or regulations affecting our industry or enforcement of these laws and regulations, or announcements relating to these matters; - threatened or actual ligation; - loss of key employees; and - · changes in general economic or market conditions.
+- changes or proposed changes in laws or regulations affecting our industry or enforcement of these laws and regulations, or announcements relating to these matters; - threatened or actual ligation; - · loss of key employees; and - changes in general economic or market conditions.